ccxt/node-binance-api/README.md

 Actively maintained, typed, and safe SDK for the Binance REST APIs and Websockets.
 Supports ESM and CJS out of the box.

 ### Features
-- Spot, Margin, Futures and Delivery API
+- Spot, Margin, Futures and Delivery API (including the new algoOrder service)
 - Demo trading support
 - Testnet support (deprecated)
 - Proxy support (REST and WS)